kwinter745321/PDLB/Videos/Video-4-InfoTwoPage/README.md

 InforTwoPage

-This program demostrates the Setup (mulitple page) feature of the PicoMite advanced graphics.
+This program demonstrates the Setup Control (multiple page) feature of the PicoMite advanced graphics.
-Additionally, theprogram uses an innovative way to configure the PushButtons (consistent with MMasic approach.)
+Additionally, the program uses an interesting way to configure the Push Buttons (consistent with MMBasic approach.)

 # Files